imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 <dl>
 <dd>

-This option is only available if an orthogonal line has been created by holding {% include key content='press\|Shift' %} when using the <span style="border-bottom:1px dotted #ccc;">Straight Line Selection Tool</span>.
+This option is only available if an orthogonal line has been created by holding {% include key key='Shift' %} when using the <span style="border-bottom:1px dotted #ccc;">Straight Line Selection Tool</span>.
 See the [ImageJ User Guide](/ij/docs/guide/) for the full list of key modifiers that can be used while creating straight line ROIs.

 </dd>
 </dl>